digbmc/BMC_Dissertation_Template/README.md

 ```

 # Table of Contents Setup
-The table of contents, and chapter, section and subsection headers, are formatted using the [titlesec packages](https://github.com/cacsphysics/BMC_Template_Info_Files/blob/main/titlesec.pdf), there are three.
+The table of contents (titletoc), and chapter, section and subsection headers, are formatted using the [titlesec packages](https://ctan.org/pkg/titlesec?lang=en), there are three.
 > I wish the author of the titlesec manual used the hyperref package.